|

 to

-write is "wrong".
+enhance Peoplese.
 So whether you’re chatting with a friend or

-try your luck at creative expression.
+try your luck at creative expression?
 Your word just may catch

 on, replacing one not as good, and thereby enhancing the language.